 Michael joined Watsi on March 21st, 2016.
-Four years ago, Michael became the 1851st member to automatically support a new Watsi patient every month.
-Since then, 4,102 more people have become monthly donors!
-Michael's most recent donation supported Kyaw, a father from Thailand, to fund mobility-restoring surgery on his left leg.
+Seven years ago, Michael joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Michael's most recent donation supported Nant, a 47-year-old homemaker from Burma, for a cholecystectomy..